30-Year-Old Cornerback – Chicago Bears

 Signed a one-year contract with the Bears in March of 2015.

-Ball (groin) is active for Sunday's game against the Raiders.
+Ball (groin) is active for Sunday's game against the Eagles.

 To instantly reveal our fantasy analysis of every player – including Alan Ball – simply subscribe now.